REGULATION GOVERNING JUVENILE SECURE DETENTION CENTERS

 1. Provide for the resident's reasonable comfort and ensure the resident's access to water, meals, and toilet; and

-2. Make a direct personal check on the resident at least every 15 minutes and more often if the resident's behavior warrants.
+2. Make a direct personal check on the resident at least every 15 minutes and more often if the resident's behavior warrants [ , such checks shall include monitoring the resident's circulation in accordance with the procedure provided for in 6VAC35-101-1130 B ].

-B. When a resident is placed in mechanical restraints for more than two hours cumulatively in a 24-hour period, with the exception of use in routine transportation of residents, staff shall immediately consult with a mental health professional.
+B. When a resident is placed in mechanical restraints for more than two hours cumulatively in a 24-hour period, with the exception of use in routine transportation of residents, staff shall immediately consult with a [ health care provider and a ] mental health professional.
 This consultation shall be documented.

 C. If the resident, after being placed in mechanical restraints, exhibits self-injurious behavior, (i) staff shall immediately consult with and document that they have consulted with a mental health professional and (ii) the resident shall be monitored in accordance with established protocols, including constant supervision, if appropriate.
 Any such protocols shall be in compliance with the procedures required by 6VAC35-101-1150 (restraints for medical and mental health purposes).